adamtuliper/Unity-OrksWithForks/README.md

     ![Walk Animation File](/Images/WalkAnimationFile.PNG "Walk Animation File")

-1. Now lets double click on the hero animation controller file.
+1. Now let's double click on the hero animation controller file.
 Ensure the Player is selected and double click on "Hero"
     ![Open the Hero Animation Controller](/Images/DoubleClickToOpenHeroController.PNG "CreOpen the Hero Animation Controller")

 1. Note there's now a new Walk state in our Animation Controller.
 Drag it next to soldier_attack